DanInProgress/claude-contra/README.md

 ## 🤝 Contributing

 This project is a personal documentation space, but suggestions and ideas are welcome!
+Please note that this repository contains a mix of AI-generated content, creative adaptations, and curated snippets.

 ## 📝 License

-MIT
+This repository contains a mix of content with different origins.
+For my original contributions:

+1. I waive all copyright and intellectual property rights, dedicating them to the public domain where possible.
+2. Where public domain dedication isn't recognized, you may use my contributions under either:
+   - MIT No Attribution (MIT-0) with Patent Grant, or
+   - CC0 1.0 Universal Public Domain Dedication

+For non-original content, the licensing status may vary.
+Please refer to the full [LICENSE.txt](LICENSE.txt) for complete details.